Rizxh/Rizxh/README.md

 I'm not learning these just to add them to a resume.
 Each one is a deliberate choice:

-- **Next.js** — because modern web apps deserve both speed and structure, and I want to master the full server-to-client stack.
+- **Next.js** — because modern web apps deserve both speed and structure, and I want to master the full server to client stack.
 - **Golang** — because performance matters, and I want to build backends that scale without flinching under pressure.
 - **n8n** — because automation is leverage, and connecting intelligent workflows is how I multiply the impact of every line I write.
 - **OpenClaw** — because the future of software is AI-native, and I want to be building *with* it, not just using it.

 The goal isn't just to be a developer who can code.
-It's to be an engineer who can **architect intelligent systems** — from the UI layer down to the automated pipelines running beneath it.
+It's to be an engineer who can **architect intelligent systems** from the UI layer down to the automated pipelines running beneath it.

 ---